12 reasons why the OEE is low

 1. Too many unplanned downtimes

 This is often due to reactive maintenance.
-However, failing to gather information about the real reasons for downtime can also prevent improvements being made in this regard.
+However, failing to gather information about the real reasons for downtime can also prevent improvements from being made in this regard.

-2. Downtime that drags on for a sustained period of time
+2. Downtime that drags on for a sustained period

 Slow reaction times by maintenance services, manual calling of maintenance, failure to collect machine operating history, or a lack of updated information are among the main reasons for this.